Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-For the first time since the Great Recession, the U.S. has experienced three straight years of at least 40,000 roadway deaths, according to preliminary estimates released Feb.
-13 by the National Safety Council.
-In 2018, an estimated 40,000 people lost their lives to car crashes – a 1% decline from 2017 (40,231 deaths) and 2016 (40,327 deaths).
-About 4.5 million people were seriously injured in crashes last year – also a 1% decrease over 2017.
+For the second consecutive year, the U.S. experienced a small decline in roadway deaths, according to preliminary estimates released today from the National Safety Council.
+In 2019, an estimated 38,800 people lost their lives to car crashes – a 2% decline from 2018 (39,404 deaths) and a 4% decline from 2017 (40,231 deaths).
+About 4.4 million people were injured seriously enough to require medical attention in crashes last year – also a 2% decrease over 2018 figures.

-The Council’s preliminary estimate signals a leveling off after years of consecutive rises.
-Discouragingly, last year’s estimated 40,000 deaths is 14% higher than four years ago.
-Driver behavior is likely contributing to the numbers staying stubbornly high.
-The Council’s estimates do not reveal causation; however, 2017 final data show spikes in deaths among pedestrians, while distraction continues to be involved in 8% of crashes, and drowsy driving in an additional 2%.
+The Council’s estimates do not reveal causation; however, 2018 final data show continued spikes in deaths among pedestrians, while distraction continues to be involved in 8% of crashes, and drowsy driving in an additional 2%.

 To help ensure safer roads, NSC urges motorists to:

 The National Safety Council has issued traffic fatality estimates since 1921.
 Supplemental estimate information, including estimates for each state, can be found here.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.

 The National Safety Council is a nonprofit, 501(c)(3) organization.